 Accommodation Options in Koh Samui

-Obviously, if you’re looking to stay here as a Digital Nomad, you’re going to want to rent an apartment / villa so that you have your own private area for working.
-There are endless hotels, resorts and hostels, but if you want an apartment, there are numerous ways to find them.
+Obviously, if you’re looking to stay here as a Digital Nomad, you’re going to want to rent an apartment or villa so that you have your own private area for working.
+But, if you need somewhere to spend a few nights while you search for your villa, there are endless hotels, resorts and hostels.

 Airbnb is a great go-to website for short-term rentals around the world.
 The only problem is that they have a high service charge and cleaning fee added, but often you can bargain down the price with the owner directly.
 Even though the fees are high, we often still check out Airbnb to see if there are any apartments we like.